mlswg/mls-protocol/draft-ietf-mls-protocol.md

 requirements, clients can choose between two security levels (roughly 128-bit and 256-bit).
 Within the security levels clients can choose between faster X25519/X448 curves and FIPS 140-2 compliant curves for Diffie-Hellman key negotiations.
-Additionally clients that run predominantly on mobile processors can choose ChaCha20Poly1305 over AES-GCM for performance reasons.
+Clients may also choose ChaCha20Poly1305 or AES-GCM, e.g., for performance reasons.
 Since ChaCha20Poly1305 is not listed by FIPS 140-2 it is not paired with FIPS 140-2 compliant curves.
 The security level of symmetric encryption algorithms and hash functions is paired with the security level of the curves.

 The mandatory-to-implement ciphersuite for MLS 1.0 is `MLS_128_DHKEMX25519_AES128GCM_SHA256_Ed25519` which uses